JoshPatlingrao/Simulating-a-Home-Network/README.md

 - Type 'hostname MySW' to change the name of the switch.

 ### Securing Switch with Password and Secret
+To prevent anyone from directly accessing the Privileged EXEC mode, there must be a password to provide a layer of security.
+Allowing only the network administrator access to it.
 - Click on the switch device and go to the CLI tab.
 - Type 'en(able)' to go into Privileged EXEC mode, then type 'conf(igure) t(erminal)' to go into Global Configuration Mode.
 - Type 'enable pass(word) MySwitchUser' to set the password of the switch.